openstack-archive/infra-manual/doc/source/drivers.rst

 .. note::

-   Removing the ``.gitreview`` file from the master branch of a repository breaks much of the release tools, so it will be harder to continue to tag releases on existing stable branches.
+   Removing the ``.gitreview`` file from the master branch of a repository breaks much of the OpenStack release tools, so it will be harder to continue to tag releases on existing stable branches.
    Take care to remove all files other than ``README.rst`` and ``.gitreview``.

 Replace the contents of the README with a message such as this::